miafryling/credhub-api-docs/includes/_get-permission.md

 }
 ```

-This request returns the permissions of a path given the permission
+This request retrieves a permission by path and actor.
-UUID.

 ### HTTP Request